 One Stop Workshop

 The purpose of the One Stop Workshop is to provide relevant, useful, and high-quality arts education professional development resources for South Carolina’s educators via a stand-alone virtual platform.
 With this platform, educators have flexibility of free of charge 24/7 access.
 This project grew from PSAE’s experience in 2020 when in-person events were not feasible.
 Consequently, Palmetto State Arts Education created a virtual event to take the place of its annual professional development conference.
 PSAE invited other state arts education organizations to collaborate on a year-long event where each organization would add live and pre-recorded content throughout the course of the school year.
-This partnership is incorporated into the One Stop Workshop where content is being provided by PSAE, the ABC Project, the SC Art Education Association, the SC Music Educators Associations, and others.
+This partnership is incorporated into the One Stop Workshop where content is being provided by PSAE, the ABC Institute, the SC Art Education Association, the SC Music Educators Associations, and others.

 With the expanded platform of the One Stop Workshop, educators from across the state will have the opportunity to network with each other through the use of chat rooms that are built into the platform.
 Teaching artists are able to have virtual “booths” where educators can review their work and what they have to offer schools.
 The sum of these features adds up to a “one stop” location that offers not only networking and professional development opportunities but the chance to find the perfect teaching artist for their needs.